kaihuchen/articles/Bugs/index.md

 Many LLMs (Large Language Models) or LMMs (Large Multimodal Models) are deficient in some aspects.
 This is documented below so that an LLM/LMM application designer know what to watch out for.

+If you have any input or contribution, please create an issue [HERE](https://github.com/kaihuchen/articles/issues).

 ## Index of Bugs

 1. [The Gaslighting test](#gaslightingtest)